OreCruncher/DynamicSurroundings/rtd/source/performance.rst

 :sectiontitle:`Server Information`

 If enabled, and if Dynamic Surroundings is installed on the server, TPS information that Forge collects will be forwarded to clients.
-The information displayed here is that information.

 ..	note::